 And one of those grants could make a huge difference.
-Businesses that qualify for the first phase of the SBIR program (explained in-depth here) can get $150,000 over 6 months.
-With no repayments needed or equity lost.
-If you move on to the second phase, you could receive $1 million or more, and phase 3 involves lucrative government contracts.
+Businesses that qualify for the first phase of the SBIR program can get $150,000 over six months with no repayments needed or equity lost.
+If you move on to the second phase, you could receive $1 million or more, and phase three involves lucrative government contracts.

-Very few small businesses actually qualify for grants like these.
-If you’re looking for money to start a bakery or open a second restaurant location, the Small Business Administration can offer you a loan—but not a grant.
+If it sounds too good to be true, it’s worth noting that very few small businesses actually qualify for grants like these.
+If you’re looking for money to start a bakery or open a second restaurant location, the SBA can offer you a loan—but not a grant.

-If you run a business that deals with contracts, then the answer is probably “Absolutely!”
-The Small Business Administration plays 3 different roles when it comes to government contracts.
+The Small Business Administration plays three different roles when it comes to government contracts.